HowMuchDoINeed.co logo

 How far apart should wall studs be?

 Studs are typically spaced at 400mm, 450mm, or 600mm centres in metric, or 16 or 24 inches in imperial.
-The choice depends on wall type, local codes, and what you plan to hang on the wall.
-For most partition (non-load-bearing) walls, 600mm/24" centres are common, but use closer spacing for extra strength.
+The right choice depends on wall type, local building codes, and what you're planning to hang on the wall.
+For most partition (non-load-bearing) walls, 600mm/24" centres do the job nicely — but tighten up the spacing if you need extra strength or you're mounting something heavy.

 How many wall studs do I need?

 Divide your wall length by the chosen stud spacing, then add one.
-Don’t forget to add extra for corners, doorways, and intersections.
-For speed and accuracy, try the wall stud calculator.
+Don't forget to add extra studs for corners, doorways, and intersections — they're easy to overlook and painful to be short on.
+For speed and accuracy, the wall stud calculator does all of that in seconds.

 How much does a stud wall cost?

 Material costs vary by location and wall size.
 Expect to pay £50–£120 (UK) or $70–$180 (US/Canada/AU/NZ) for a typical small room partition, including studs, plasterboard, and fixings.
-For a precise figure, calculate the number of studs first and multiply by local timber prices.
+For a precise figure, work out your stud count first and multiply by local timber prices.

 How much can wall studs hold?

-Standard timber studs in a correctly built wall can support shelves, TVs, and cupboards.
-For heavy loads, use 400mm/16" spacing and consider noggins (horizontal bracing).
-Always use suitable fixings.
-For load-bearing walls, consult a structural engineer.
+Standard timber studs in a correctly built wall will happily take shelves, TVs, and cupboards.
+For heavier loads, drop to 400mm/16" spacing and consider noggins (horizontal bracing) for extra rigidity.
+Always use suitable fixings — the right anchor makes a big difference.
+For load-bearing walls, get a structural engineer involved.
+Not the time to wing it.

 How much do wall studs cost?

 Timber studs typically cost £2–£5 each (UK) or $3–$7 (US/Canada/AU/NZ), depending on length and grade.
-Prices vary with timber type and local supply.
+Prices shift with timber type and local supply, so it's worth checking your merchant's current rates before you budget.

 How much weight can wall studs hold?

 A single stud can often hold 30–50kg (60–110 lbs) with proper fixings, but always check the wall build and use the correct anchor for your intended load.
-Distribute weight across multiple studs for safety.
+Spread the weight across multiple studs wherever you can — it's the same principle as not putting all your shopping bags on one finger.

 Top Tips for Building Partition Walls

-- Plan for services (electrics/plumbing) before closing up the wall.
+• Plan for services (electrics/plumbing) before closing up the wall — far easier now than later.

 Conclusion: Get Planning and Build with Confidence

-Accurate planning is the key to a smooth build and a sturdy partition wall.
-Whether you’re DIY-ing or managing a project, use a wall stud calculator to get the right quantities, prevent waste, and keep costs down.
-Ready to get started?
-Try out the calculator now and take the guesswork out of your next job.
+Accurate planning is what separates a smooth build from a stressful one.
+Whether you're DIY-ing or managing a project, a wall stud calculator gives you the right quantities, keeps waste down, and stops costs running away from you.
+Ready to crack on?
+Try the calculator now and take the guesswork out of your next job.

 Explore every free calculator on HowMuchDoINeed — no sign-up required.